 The Energy Select Sector SPDR ETF

-In comparison, the broad market SPDR S&P 500 ETF (SPY) fell 3.36%.
-The United States Oil Fund (USO) was the only gainer among the comparable group of securities that we discuss in this article in the week ended September 4.
-It gained 1.34%.
-The United States Natural Gas Fund (UNG) fell by 2.49%.
+In comparison, the broad market SPDR S&P 500 ETF (SPY) gained just 0.73%.
+The United States Oil Fund (USO) was the biggest gainer in the week ended August 28.
+It gained 12.47%.
+The United States Natural Gas Fund (UNG) increased the least, by 0.63%.
 USO and UNG track movements in prompt WTI crude oil and Henry Hub natural gas futures prices, respectively.
-The spike in USO was thanks to the rise in crude oil prices, which increased 1.83% between August 28 and September 4.
-On the other hand, natural gas prices fell by 2.2% in the same period.
+The spike in USO was thanks to the spike in crude oil prices, which increased 11.79% between August 21 and August 28.
+On the other hand, natural gas prices increased just 1.45% in the same period.

 Apart from upstream energy companies, higher crude oil prices also benefit MLPs such as MarkWest Energy Partners (MWE).

 XLE has exposure to many types of energy companies with different exposures to energy prices.
 For example, XLE holds:

 - upstream oil and gas companies like ConocoPhillips (COP)

 - midstream energy companies like Kinder Morgan (KMI)

 - downstream or refining companies like Valero Energy (VLO)

 - oilfield equipment and services companies like Schlumberger (SLB)